manifoldco/heighliner/README.md

 ### Configure an Image Policy

-The image policy resource syncronizes Docker container images with cluster state.
+The image policy resource synchronizes Docker container images with cluster state.
 It cross references with GitHub releases, filtering out images that do not match the versioning policy.